 Proposed Updates to Mammography Regulations, March 28, 2019

-From the FDA: For the first time in more than 20 years of regulating mammography facilities, the FDA has announced important new steps to modernize breast cancer screening and help empower patients with information when they are considering important decisions regarding their breast health care.
+The FDA proposed important new steps to modernize breast cancer screening.
 The proposed updates include the requirement of breast density reporting to both patients and referring health providers.
-DB-I has analyzed the proposed language and submitted comments to the FDA during the designated “open for public comment” period.
-DB-I comments are available HERE.
+DB-I has analyzed the proposed language and submitted comments to the FDA, those comments are available HERE.